 But one of Vientiane’s most popular activities—watching its famously glorious sunsets over the Mekong River—is emblematic of this friendly, laid-back city.

 Life for these peaceful people has not been easy.
 During the Vietnam War, the CIA recruited thousands of young Hmong to fight in the simultaneously ongoing Laotian Civil War (also known as the Secret War) against communist insurgent Pathet Lao and the North Vietnamese.
 After the conflicted ended, thousands of Hmong fled to Thailand to escape persecution and execution by the victorious Pathet Lao who established the communist state known as the Lao People’s Democratic Republic.
 Many of these refugees resettled in westernized countries including the U.S., Australia, and France.
 And while there was a repatriation effort, very few Hmong returned to Laos.
-The villagers of Kia Luang—who you will meet with O.A.T.—represent this minority.
+The villagers of Tin Keo—who you will meet with O.A.T.—represent this minority.

 Winding through Asia like a sparkling serpent is the mighty Mekong River.
 It connects China, Myanmar, Thailand, Cambodia, and Vietnam—and is the lifeline of Laos.
 Though tricky to navigate in certain areas, the river is a major trade route between China and the rest of Southeast Asia.
 At 2700 miles long, it is the 7th longest river in Asia and the 12th longest on Earth.
 Known as the Nine Dragons River and the Mother of all Waters, the Mekong truly lives up to its legendary names.